Washi soft serve

 Photo by Timon.

-soft serve ice cream You might be surprised to hear that paper can be used to make soft serve ice cream, but this washi soft serve ice cream is actually made by kneading kozo, the material used to make washi paper, into the ice cream.
-This means that it is safe to eat.
+It might sound surprising to hear that paper can be made into soft serve ice cream, but this washi soft serve is actually made by kneading kozo (mulberry), the raw material for washi, into the ice cream.
+So you can eat it with peace of mind.

 The flavor is a bit off-putting, but it adds a nice accent to the creamy texture of the soft serve ice cream.
 I was surprised at how easy it was to eat and how refreshing it was